 - You have better tolerance for people and things around you, as you have learned to be patient and peaceful.

-The Concept of Raja Yoga Meditation
+Raja Yoga Meditation

 Raja Yoga meditation is a popular yoga form practiced by the power of the human mind to control our thoughts and senses.
 It is a deep connection within where one experiences divine points of energy and self-empowerment.